 “Erosion hazard area” means those areas containing soils that, according to the USDA National Resource Conservation Service, have a “severe” rill and inter-rill erosion hazard.

 “Exotic species” means plants or animals that are not native to the Olympic Peninsula region.

+“Feeder Bluff” means an eroding coastal bluff that delivers a significant amount of sediment to the beach over an extended period of time and contributes to the local littoral sediment budget.
+Feeder bluffs subject to wave action are also categorized as “marine bluffs”.

 “Fish and wildlife habitat conservation areas” means land management for maintaining populations of species in suitable habitats within their natural geographic distribution so that the habitat available is sufficient to support viable populations over the long term and isolated subpopulations are not created.
 This does not mean maintaining all individuals of all species at all times, but it does mean not degrading or reducing populations or habitats so that they are no longer viable over the long term.
 Counties and cities should engage in cooperative planning and coordination to help assure long-term population viability.
 These areas include, but are not limited to, a seasonal range or habitat element with which a classified species has a primary association, and which, if altered, may reduce the likelihood that the species will maintain population levels and reproduce over the long term.
 These may include areas of relative density or species richness, flyways, breeding habitat, winter range, migratory routes and wildlife movement corridors.
 Fish and wildlife habitat conservation areas do not include such artificial features or constructs as irrigation delivery systems, irrigation infrastructure, irrigation canals, or drainage ditches that lie within the boundaries of and are maintained by a port district or an irrigation district or company.